Binary Tree in Action (Construction)

 // definition: build a binary tree based on

-// preorder[preStart..preEnd] and postorder[postStart..postEnd],
+// preorder[preStart..preEnd] and postorder[postStart..postEnd], and return the root node

 var build func(preorder []int, preStart, preEnd int, postorder []int, postStart, postEnd int) *TreeNode